Last updated January 2025; effective from January 2025

 When you choose to share feedback for your company to share on their careers page, Spill carries out a controller-to-controller transfer of this data to your company, at which point we act as the processor to host the data on their behalf, as well as having our own copy as a Controller for our own purposes.

 When we process data about the appointment or ask you for feedback and process the results, our lawful basis is legitimate interest.
 When you share data about your mental wellbeing with our practitioners, our additional basis for processing is your public interest (Counselling).
 Should we need to share any data about you in an emergency then we will use vital interest as our lawful basis.
-We retain this data for 7 years.
+We retain this data for 7 years.â

-Messaging a practitioner
+âMessaging a practitioner

-If you are using Spill through one of our team plans (accessed via Slack and MS Teams integrations), when you submit a question to one of our practitioners, we store this under your Spill ID, away from your identifiable information, so not even the practitioner knows who has asked the question.
+When you submit a question to one of our practitioners, we store this under your Spill ID, away from your identifiable information, so not even the practitioner knows who has asked the question.
 Information held on your Spill ID is used in certain circumstances for triage purposes when you interact with Spill in the future.

 We then send it to one of our practitioners to answer.
 Both the question and the answer are securely stored by Spill.
 This is so if you ever want to read back over your answer at some point in the future you can do so.